google/WebFundamentals/src/content/en/updates/2018/06/watch-video-using-picture-in-picture.md

 Demos and codelabs will follow.

-## Available for origin trials {: #available-for-origin-trials }

-To get as much feedback as possible we're adding this feature in Chrome 68 as an [origin trial] for Chrome OS, Linux, Mac, and Windows.

-Origin trials allow you to temporarily enable the feature for users of your website, so you can test its real-world impact.
-To do this, you need to [request a token for your origin] and [insert it in your application].

-To avoid the problems we saw with vendor prefixes, origin trials are globally shut off if usage exceeds 0.5% of all Chrome page loads.
-We recommend that large websites only use origin trials for A/B testing and experimentations that do not affect all their users.
-During the origin trial, the API may still change in backward-incompatible ways before we freeze it into the web platform.

-The Picture-in-Picture Web API origin trial will end in September 2018.
-By that point, we expect to have figured out any changes necessary to stabilize the feature and move it out from origin trials.

 ## What’s next {: #next }

 First, check out the [implementation status page] to know which parts of the